mog96/Seed/README.md

 Shows 'Proceed' button when `ACTIVATE_MSG` is received, which takes place once a new session is created from the Admin page.
 It also contains a utility fuunction `getUrlVars()`, which is used to pull parameters from a URL string.

 ### `waiting-room.js`
 See session.js — nearly identical.
+This module controls the waiting room page (`welcome.html` template).
   - TODO: Unify with `session.js`.

 ### `quiz.js`